 Recovering costs and payments from third parties

 We have published separate guidance on recovering the costs of regulatory action against those we regulate.
-This guidance covers how we decide whether to try to recover these costs against other parties, in certain circumstances.
-In doing so, we recognise that it is important to maximise recoveries to help minimise our costs and therefore the cost of regulation for individuals and firms which is ultimately passed on to consumers.
+This guidance sets out the approach we take when deciding whether to recover these costs from other parties.
+In doing so, it is important to maximise recoveries to help minimise our costs and therefore the cost of regulation for individuals and firms, which is ultimately passed on to the public.